Graflinger/A2ADemo/README.md

 A hands-on exploration of the A2A (Agent-to-Agent) protocol's task lifecycle, covering:

 - The 9 task states and their transitions
+- How **contexts** group multiple tasks into a single conversation
-- Multi-turn conversation flow (discovery -> message -> input-required -> completed)
+- Multi-turn conversation flow (discovery -> message -> input-required -> completed -> new task in context)
 - A working Travel Booking Agent built with the official `a2a-sdk`

 ## Repository Structure